tomeshnet/toronto-community-network-docs/src/glossary.md

 ## Toronto Community Network

-The name of the mesh network initiative started by Toronto Mesh, and what this book is about.
-MORE NEEDED HERE
+The name of the Toronto-based community mesh network initiative started by Toronto Mesh with its collaborators in 2020.

+This book documents the current resources of this initiative.
+For more information, visit [the project page](https://github.com/tomeshnet/toronto-community-network/).

 ## Toronto Mesh

 A community group that helps communities create better networks with open source and peer-to-peer technologies that promote digital literacy and privacy.

-The group that started the Toronto Community Network project, and helps maintain and propel it for the foreseeable future.
-For more information, visit [tomesh.net](https://tomesh.net)
+The group that started the Toronto Community Network initiative and its steward for the foreseeable future.
+For more information, visit [tomesh.net](https://tomesh.net).

 ## Point-to-point (PTP)

-A **PTP** link is one that only involves only two antennas.
-These kinds of links are more powerful and can reach longer distances, but only one other antenna can connect to them.
-They're usually performed using directional antennas.
+A **PTP** link is a connection that only involves two antennas.
+These kinds of antennas are more powerful and can reach longer distances, but only one other antenna can connect to them.
+They're usually implemented using highly directional (i.e. high gain) antennas and used to connect two supernodes.

 ## Point-to-multipoint (PTMP)

-**PTMP** communication supports multiple antennas connecting one specific one -- likely a sector antenna (wide range) up in a high place.
-These kinds of links are used to connect homes on the ground, because it means that one antenna could connect to up to 100 others on the ground.
-These kinds of links have less range than PTP.
+**PTMP** antennas support multiple links by allowing many antennas to connect to it.
+They're usually sector antennas (i.e. moderate gain) installed at a high point.
+These kinds of links are used to connect homes on the ground, because one antenna may connect to up to hundreds of others pointing to it.
+These kinds of links are more limited in range than PTP setups.

 ## Node